palmseksan/EGBE601/README.md

 Including train-test split and normalization of the data.

 #### CNN Modeling:
-Designing the architecture of the Convolutional Neural Network.
+- Designing the architecture of the Convolutional Neural Network.
-Training: Training the CNN model on the preprocessed ECG data.
+- Training the CNN model on the preprocessed ECG data.
-Model Evaluation: Evaluating the trained model's performance using appropriate metrics.
+- Evaluating the trained model's performance using appropriate metrics.

 ## Contributors
 1. Seksan Yoadsanit